Life after Nasrallah: Iran to lean on other proxies in confronting Israel - analysis

 (photo credit: KHALED ABDULLAH/REUTERS)

-Iran’s regime may need to lean more on pro-Iranian militias in Iraq and the Houthis in Yemen to confront Israel.
-The losses to Hezbollah are now so large that Iran will be forced to contend with increasing threats to Israel from other fronts.
-The Iranian regime under its former president and under the IRGC worked to create a multi-front threat to Israel.
+Iran’s regime may now need to lean more on pro-Iranian militias in Iraq and the Houthis in Yemen to confront Israel after the assassination of Hezbollah leader Hassan Nasrallah and many of the terrorist group’s commanders.
+Its losses are so large that Iran will be forced to contend with increasing threats to Israel from other fronts.
+The Iranian regime under its former president and under the IRGC worked to create a multi-front threat to the Jewish state.
 However, the front in Gaza has been greatly weakened and the front in Lebanon could collapse.

 Iran has been prodding the Iraqis and Houthis to strike at Israel increasingly in recent weeks.
-The Iraqi militias, for instance, have targeted areas in the Jordan valley, the Golan, and Eilat.
-The Houthis have twice tried to target Israel, once on September 26 and and another on September 15.
-This illustrates how Iran is using these groups to make up for the pressure Israel is putting on Hezbollah.
+The Iraqi militias, for instance, have targeted areas in the Jordan Valley, the Golan Heights, and also Eilat.
+The Houthis have twice tried to target Israel, on September 15 and 26.
+This illustrates how Tehran is using these groups to make up for the pressure Jerusalem is putting on Hezbollah.

 Iranian-backed proxies